-More than 40% of children under 12 have watched pornography
+More than 40% of children under 12 have watched pornography - and experts say it's turning teenagers into SEX ADDICTS

-More than 40% of children under 12 have watched pornography - and experts say it's turning teenagers into SEX ADDICTS The majority of sex addicts begin experiencing problems before the age of 16, says addiction expert
+The majority of sex addicts begin experiencing problems before the age of 16, says addiction expert

-• The majority of sex addicts begin experiencing problems before the age of 16, says addiction expert
+The majority of sex addicts begin experiencing problems before the age of 16, says addiction expert

-• 40% of those questioned had watched porn under the age of 12
+40% of those questioned had watched porn under the age of 12

-• Broken homes, single-sex schools and poor sex education also to blame
+Broken homes, single-sex schools and poor sex education also to blame

-• Almost half of those who suffer with sex addiction first experienced problems before they turned 16, according to a startling new survey.
+sex addiction first experienced problems before they turned 16,

 Easy access to online pornography and poor sex education is largely to blame, said addiction therapist Paula Hall, who produced the study.

-She argues this is proven by survey results that 40 per cent of teenagers had used pornography before the age of 12 and 90 per cent felt it was to blame for their addiction
+age of 12 and 90 per cent felt it was to blame for their addiction.

 Easy access: The increase in online porn has been blamed for a rise in sex addiction among teenagers.

-The research also suggests that factors such as parental separation, single sex schooling and limited sex education are all contributing factors.
+such as parental separation, single sex schooling and limited sex

-And nearly half of those surveyed had experienced some kind of childhood abuse or assault, indicating this to be a major cause of the condition
+surveyed had experienced some kind of childhood abuse or assault,

-She defines sex addiction in its simplest terms as: 'a pattern of out-of-control sexual behaviour that causes problems in someone’s life'.
+sex addiction in its simplest terms as: 'a pattern of out-of-control

 Russell Brand claimed sex addiction almost ruined his career

-The survey also highlights the contrasts between male and female attitudes about sex addiction
+The survey also highlights the contrasts between male and female attitudes about sex addiction.

 Substantially more men seek help than women, with 57.3 per cent of men seeking professional help, and only 38.3 per cent of women.

-In women, ‘affirmation and feeling wanted’ was their biggest ‘reward’ for their sexual behaviour, with 80 per cent of them citing this as the reason.
+their sexual behaviour, with 80 per cent of them citing this as the

 For men, ‘excitement’ was identified as being the biggest reward